ubuntu-robotics/ros2-nav2-snap/README.md

 ## Use

-### Configuration

-The snap offers the following functionality:

-- Slam
+### Slam

-- Localization
-- Navigation
+This application allows for mapping the environment.
+It can be launch as follows,

+`snap start rosbot-xl-nav.slam`

+One can then drive the robot around to create a 2D representation of the environment.
+Once the area is covered, stop the application with,

+`snap stop rosbot-xl-nav.slam`

+When the application is stopped, the map is automatically saved at `$SNAP_COMMON/maps/current_map.{png,yaml}`.

-Those apps can be configured via snap parameters.
+The slam application parameters can be configured via the following snap parameter:

+    - slam-config (string, default: '')

+The slam configuration file can be either edited from the templates available at `$SNAP_COMMON/configuration_templates` modified and placed in `$SNAP_COMMON/config`.
+Then, the parameter has to be configured to the local configuration file as follows:

+`snap set ros2-nav2 slam-config="$SNAP_COMMON/config/slam_params.yaml"`

-The configuration file can be provided by means of a URL.
+The local configuration should be at a path accessible to the snap such as `$SNAP_COMMON`.
-In such case, the snap will download the file and place it in `$SNAP_COMMON/config/app_name_params.yaml`.
+Otherwise, it can be provided by means of a URL.
+In such case, the snap will download the file and place it in `$SNAP_COMMON/config/slam_params.yaml`.

-To configure the config-filepath to a URL:
+To configure the slam-config param to a URL:

-`snap set ros2-nav2 <app-name>-config="https://raw.githubusercontent.com/robot-repo/<app_name>_params.yaml"`
+`snap set ros2-nav2 slam-config="https://raw.githubusercontent.com/robot-repo/slam_params.yaml"`

 Note: the URL must be reachable by the snap.
 When using a URL, the configuration file will be downloaded everytime the app is launched.
 Therefore a configuration update upstream will be applied with the application relaunch.

-Otherwise to configure it to a local configuration file:

-`snap set ros2-nav2 <app-name>-config="$SNAP_COMMON/config/<app_name>_params.yaml"`

-The local configuration should be at a path accessible to the snap such as $SNAP_COMMON.

-Some parameters templates are provided that can be used and mofiedid.
-They are stored in the `$SNAP_COMMON/configuration_template folder` and they can be used to create your own configuration file in the $SNAP_COMMON/config folder.

-### Slam

-The slam application parameters can be configured via the `slam-config` parameter.

-The mapping application can be launched as,

-`snap start ros2-nav2.slam`

-After launching the app, simply drive the robot around until you've mapped the area.
-Once finished, stop the mapping with,

-`snap stop ros2-nav2.slam`

-This will terminate the mapping and automatically save the map in '${SNAP_COMMON}/maps/new_map.{yaml,png}'.

-The new map will be saved with current date and time and a symbolic soft link to current_map.yaml will be created.

 ### Map saver

+After stopping the slam application a map is automatically saved.
+This is achieved by calling a service to the map saver.
-The map saver configuration can be configured via the `map-saver-config` parameter.
+The map saver can be configured via the following snap parameter:

-The map saver comes with default parameters.
-The available configurable parameters are the following:

-- free_thresh_default
-- occupied_thresh_default
+    - map-saver-config (string, default: '')

-If a URL or filepath is provided those parameters will be overwritten, otherwise the map_saver defaults will be used.
+Without a configuration the map_saver will be called with the default parameters provided upstream.
+The parameters that can be configured by means of a yaml file are `free_thresh_default` and `occupied_thresh_default`.

+The map-saver configuration file can be either edited from the templates available at `$SNAP_COMMON/configuration_templates` modified and placed in `$SNAP_COMMON/config`.
+Then, the parameter has to be configured to the local configuration file as follows:

+`snap set ros2-nav2 map-saver-config="$SNAP_COMMON/config/map_saver_params.yaml"`

+The local configuration should be at a path accessible to the snap such as `$SNAP_COMMON`.

+Otherwise, it can be provided by means of a URL.
+In such case, the snap will download the file and place it in `$SNAP_COMMON/config/map_saver_params.yaml`.

+To configure the map-saver-config param to a URL:

+`snap set ros2-nav2 map-saver-config="https://raw.githubusercontent.com/robot-repo/map_saver_params.yaml"`

+Note: the URL must be reachable by the snap.
+When using a URL, the configuration file will be downloaded everytime the app is launched.
+Therefore a configuration update upstream will be applied with the application relaunch.

 ### Load map

 The map can be either created with the slam application or loaded from URL.

-The optional parameter provided to load a map is: snapctl set map-yaml-path!
+The optional parameter provided to load a map is:

+    - map-yaml-path (string, default: '')

+The parameter can be set to a local configuration file as follows:

+`snap set ros2-nav2 map-yaml-path="$SNAP_COMMON/config/map.yaml"`

+The local configuration should be at a path accessible to the snap such as `$SNAP_COMMON`.

-The parameter can point to a URL as follow:
+Otherwise, the parameter can point to a URL as follow:

 `sudo snap set ros2-nav2 map-yaml-path=https://raw.githubusercontent.com/ros-planning/navigation2/main/nav2_bringup/maps/turtlebot3_world.yaml`

 When setting this parameter to a URL, the map .yaml file and it's associated image will be downloaded and stored in `$SNAP_COMMON/maps`.
 A soft symlink to the downloaded map will be created, so the map will be used by the localization algorithm.
+Note: the URL must be reachable by the snap.
+When using a URL, the configuration file will be downloaded everytime the app is launched.
+Therefore a configuration update upstream will be applied with the application relaunch.

+If SLAM is performed, this parameter will be overwritten and the new generated map used.

 ### Localization

-The localization configuration file can be can be configured via the `localization-config` parameter.

 With the environment mapped, one can make use of the autonomous navigation.
-To do so, first start the localization application.
+To do so, the localization application has to be started.
 The localization allows the robot to localize itself in the map provided.
 It can be started and stopped respectively with,

 `snap start ros2-nav2.localization`

 `snap stop ros2-nav2.localization`

+The localization application parameters can be configured via the following snap parameter:

+    - localization-config (string, default: '')

+The localization configuration file can be either edited from the templates available at `$SNAP_COMMON/configuration_templates` modified and placed in `$SNAP_COMMON/config`.
+Then, the parameter has to be configured to the local configuration file as follows:

+`snap set ros2-nav2 localization-config="$SNAP_COMMON/config/localization_params.yaml"`

+The local configuration should be at a path accessible to the snap such as `$SNAP_COMMON`.

+Otherwise, it can be provided by means of a URL.
+In such case, the snap will download the file and place it in `$SNAP_COMMON/config/localization_params.yaml`.

+To configure the localization-config param to a URL:

+`snap set ros2-nav2 localization-config="https://raw.githubusercontent.com/robot-repo/localization_params.yaml"`

+Note: the URL must be reachable by the snap.
+When using a URL, the configuration file will be downloaded everytime the app is launched.
+Therefore a configuration update upstream will be applied with the application relaunch.

 ### Navigation

-The navigation configuration file can be can be configured via the `navigation-config` parameter.

 The navigation application allows the robot to autonomously move around to a defined goal while avoiding obstacles.
-It can be started and stopped respectively with,
+It can be started and stopped respectively with:

 `snap start ros2-nav2.navigation`

 `snap stop ros2-nav2.navigation`

+The navigation application parameters can be configured via the following snap parameter:

+    - navigation-config (string, default: '')

+The navigation configuration file can be either edited from the templates available at `$SNAP_COMMON/configuration_templates` modified and placed in `$SNAP_COMMON/config`.
+Then, the parameter has to be configured to the local configuration file as follows:

+`snap set ros2-nav2 navigation-config="$SNAP_COMMON/config/navigation_params.yaml"`

+The local configuration should be at a path accessible to the snap such as `$SNAP_COMMON`.

+Otherwise, it can be provided by means of a URL.
+In such case, the snap will download the file and place it in `$SNAP_COMMON/config/navigation_params.yaml`.

+To configure the navigation-config param to a URL:

+`snap set ros2-nav2 navigation-config="https://raw.githubusercontent.com/robot-repo/navigation_params.yaml"`

+Note: the URL must be reachable by the snap.
+When using a URL, the configuration file will be downloaded everytime the app is launched.
+Therefore a configuration update upstream will be applied with the application relaunch.